 I was diagnosed with bipolar disorder almost seven years ago.
 I was in my first year of university, studying classics, and had the world at my feet.
 Within a few short months, my life crumbled around me.
 I found myself emerging from an inpatient stay, medication in hand and appointments filling my days.

 Learning to cope with bipolar has been one of the hardest tasks I’ve been faced with, but slowly I’ve built up a recovery tool kit to help me overcome the challenging situations that the disorder has thrown at me.

-However, my diagnosis and thus my life are further complicated by my secondary diagnosis — borderline personality disorder (BPD) (also known as emotionally unstable personality disorder or EUPD in the UK).
-I’ve only had the diagnosis confirmed in the past couple of years; however a personality disorder is something that was suspected for a long time.
+However, my diagnosis and thus my life is further complicated by my secondary diagnosis — borderline personality disorder (BPD) (also known as emotionally unstable personality disorder or EUPD in the UK).
+I’ve only had the diagnosis confirmed in the past couple of years; however, a personality disorder is something that was suspected for a long time.

 Doctors were reluctant to label me as having borderline personality disorder as this is, unfortunately, often stigmatized within the mental health field, and can also mean the patient is harder to treat.